canvas-medical/documentation/collections/_api/detectedissue.md

               - name: type
                 type: string
                 description: Type the reference refers to (e.g. "Practitioner").
-                required_in: create, update
           - name: evidence
             type: array[json]
             description_for_all_endpoints: Supporting evidence or manifestations that provide the basis for identifying the detected issue.
+            create_description: >-
+              Remember, there must be at least one evidence element with system "http://hl7.org/fhir/sid/icd-10-cm".
-            create_and_update_description: >-
+            update_description: >-
-              Supporting evidence or manifestations that provide the basis for identifying the detected issue.
+              When updating attributes, make sure to supply the `id` field for the evidences that already exist in Canvas so they are not duplicated or removed. <br><br>
-              There must be at least one evidence element with system "http://hl7.org/fhir/sid/icd-10-cm".
+              Remember, there must be at least one evidence element with system "http://hl7.org/fhir/sid/icd-10-cm".
             attributes:
               - name: code
                 description: A manifestation that led to the recording of this detected issue.
-                type: json
+                type: array[json]
                 attributes:
                   - name: coding
                     description: Code defined by a terminology system.